Geology of Minnesota: Southwestern Minnesota: glacial river and glacial till

 Southwestern Minnesota is in the watersheds of the Minnesota River, the Missouri River, and the Des Moines River.
 The Minnesota River lies in the bed of the glacial River Warren, a much larger torrent that drained Lake Agassiz while outlets to the north were blocked by glaciers.
 The Coteau des Prairies divides the Minnesota and Missouri River valleys, and is a striking landform created by the bifurcation of different lobes of glacial advance.
 On the Minnesota side of the coteau is a feature known as Buffalo Ridge, where wind speeds average 16 mph (26 km/h).
-This windy plateau is being developed for commercial wind power, contributing to the state's ranking as third in the nation for wind-generated electricity.
+This windy plateau has been developed for commercial wind power.

 Between the river and the plateau are flat prairies atop varying depths of glacial till.
 In the extreme southwest portion of the state, bedrock outcroppings of Sioux Quartzite are common, with less common interbedded outcrops of an associated metamorphosed mudstone named catlinite.
 Pipestone, Minnesota is the site of historic Native American quarries of catlinite, which is more commonly known as "pipestone".
 Another notable outcrop in the region is the Jeffers Petroglyphs, a Sioux Quartzite outcropping with numerous petroglyphs which may be up to 7000–9000 years old.

 Drier than most of the rest of the state, the region is a transition zone between the prairies and the Great Plains.
 Once rich in wetlands known as prairie potholes, 90%, or some three million acres (12,000 km²), have been drained for agriculture in the Minnesota River basin.
 Most of the prairies are now farm fields.
-Due to the quaternary and bedrock geology of the region, as well as the reduced precipitation in the region, groundwater resources are neither plentiful, nor widely distributed, unlike most other areas of the state.
+Due to the quaternary and bedrock geology of the region, as well as the reduced precipitation in the region, groundwater resources are neither plentiful nor widely distributed, unlike most other areas of the state.
 Given these constraints, this rural area hosts a vast network of water pipelines which transports groundwater from the few localized areas with productive groundwater wells to much of the region's population.